ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Use the following parameters to configure logging:

-- `database` – Name of the database.
+- `database` - Name of the database.
-- `table` – Name of the system table the queries will be logged in.
+- `table` - Name of the system table the queries will be logged in.
-- `partition_by` — [Custom partitioning key](../../engines/table-engines/mergetree-family/custom-partitioning-key.md) for a system table.
+- `partition_by` - [Custom partitioning key](../../engines/table-engines/mergetree-family/custom-partitioning-key.md) for a system table.
 Can't be used if `engine` defined.
+- `order_by` - [Custom sorting key](../../engines/table-engines/mergetree-family/mergetree.md#order_by) for a system table.
+Can't be used if `engine` defined.
 - `engine` - [MergeTree Engine Definition](../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-creating-a-table) for a system table.
 Can't be used if `partition_by` defined.
-- `flush_interval_milliseconds` – Interval for flushing data from the buffer in memory to the table.
+- `flush_interval_milliseconds` - Interval for flushing data from the buffer in memory to the table.
-- `storage_policy` – Name of storage policy to use for the table (optional)
+- `storage_policy` - Name of storage policy to use for the table (optional)

 If the table does not exist, ClickHouse will create it.
 If the structure of the query log changed when the ClickHouse server was updated, the table with the old structure is renamed, and a new table is created automatically.